Name and place of business

 A person shall ipso facto cease to be a member of the Academy with immediate effect upon the happening of any of the following events:

-If a Specialist Member, Junior Member, International Member, Distinguished Corresponding Member loses his/her license to practice as a physician or loses recognition of specialist status on grounds other than age or illness, or loss of respected standing as a scientist or change from full-time research status as a scientist.
+If a Fellow Member, Junior Member, International Fellow/Junior Member, Honorary Member, Nurse and Medical Assistant Member loses his/her license to practice as a physician or loses recognition of specialist status on grounds other than age or illness, or loss of respected standing as a scientist or change from full-time research status as a scientist.

 Upon expulsion pursuant to Statute 8 hereof.